 If you buy a house without getting a survey you are investing in the unknown.
 Even the most solid-looking structure can hide nasty secrets and it’s definitely worth finding out about them before you commit.
 If you discover something during a survey you are in a strong position to ask for a price review or request works are carried out before you move in.
 At the very least you will know what to expect once you get the keys.

-There are different types of house survey designed for different kinds of property, so you can choose an appropriately priced survey for your needs.
+There are different types of house survey designed for different kinds of properties, so you can choose an appropriately priced survey for your needs.
 Even the most thorough and expensive survey will only be a fraction of the property price and worth every penny for your peace of mind.

 Can I buy a house without a survey?